 The best answer: “Sure!
 Here are a few that I know you’ll find interesting.”

 The single best way to evaluate an SEO agency is to look at their past work and ask a lot of questions, like:

 - “What, specifically, did you do to achieve this outcome?”

 - “Why did you take that approach?”

 - “What made this client/niche challenging, and how did you overcome it?”

 Case studies are shiny examples of an agency’s best work.
 If they don’t have any, that should be cause for concern.
 While numbers and names may be anonymized because of non-disclosure agreements, you should still be able to get a good story or two out of the agency as to how they helped a specific client achieve a specific outcome.

 Make an Informed Decision!

 While it might be intimidating to interview different SEO providers, asking the right questions at the beginning of the relationship will only set you up for success.
 Be bold, ask questions, listen closely, and don’t be afraid to walk away.
 Those who know what they’re doing will be remarkably open and friendly about their processes, while those who aren’t will reveal themselves as the unqualified options they are.
-If you’re interested in learning what an up-to-date SEO strategy for your business can look like, contact Digital Current and schedule a personal 1-on-1 consultation with an SEO strategist.
+If you’re interested in learning what an up-to-date SEO strategy for your business can look like, let’s talk.